-- Train CHVs to administer RAS - Support the cascade of training down to Safe Motherhood Action Group (SMAG) volunteers who, in turn, will mobilise their communities around child health issues
+- · Train CHVs to administer RAS - Support the cascade of training down to Safe Motherhood Action Group (SMAG) volunteers who, in turn, will mobilise their communities around child health issues

-1 This training manual was written on behalf of MAMaZ Against Malaria (MAM) by Cathy Green, Senior Technical Adviser Commnity Engagement, Health Partners Zambia.
-MAM is being implemented by a consortium led by Transaid and comprising Health Partners Zambia, Development Data and Disacare.
+1 This training manual was written in 2017 on behalf of the MAMaZ Against Malaria (MAM) project by Cathy Green, Senior Technical Adviser Community Engagement, Health Partners Zambia.
+MAM was implemented by a consortium led by Transaid and comprising Health Partners Zambia, Development Data and Disacare.
+The manual was revised in January 2019 as part of the MAMaZ Against Malaria at Scale Project (MAM@Scale), led by Development Data in partnership with Transaid, DAI Global Health and Disacare.